 Richard Eveleigh was a pupil at Barkston and Syston CE School from 1980 until 1985.

-His mother, Mrs Susanne Govan presented the school with a seat in his memory as Richard died in 2008 aged 32 years.
+His mother - Mrs Susanne Govan - presented the school with a seat in his memory as Richard died in 2008 aged 32 years old.

-The school held a special act of collective worship to dedicate the seat.
-Rev Lesley gave a blessing.
+The school held a special act of collective worship to dedicate the seat and Rev Lesley gave a blessing.

 Mrs Govan has written a short book about Richard.
-If you would like to know more about him, please read the book which is available in the school entrance area.
+If you would like to know more about him, please ask Mrs Drayton and she will happily provide you with the book.